The simple act of gift-giving has become extremely complicated. I blame that on the consumer credit industry.

 Gifts express the fondness we have for another person.
 Without the care, love, or concern, the gift is empty.
 Giving a gift just so you can mark a name off a list is a hollow effort that is likely to fall flat no matter how much money you spend.

 How many of you still have a sense of the joy and good feelings associated with gift-giving that took place in your home and your life last Christmas, even if you cannot recall the specific gifts?

 Look at that.
 Hands are going up all over the room!
 At least some of those gifts did their job.
 They delivered the joy and the love and then quietly slipped out of the spotlight.

-Those of you who couldn’t raise your hands may be remembering the stress of finding the perfect gift, the hassle because you waited until the last minute.
+Those who couldn’t raise your hands may be remembering the stress of finding the perfect gift, the hassle because you waited until the last minute.
 You might be recalling the guilt for spending money you didn’t have on things you don’t remember and haven’t been paid for yet.

-If you struggle with the thought that gifts you give must fulfill the recipients’ deepest longing and fondest dreams, think of the gifts you will give in the same way you would think of a special meal you prepare.
+If you struggle with the thought that the gifts you give must fulfill the recipients’ deepest longing and fondest dreams, think of the gifts you will give in the same way you would think of a special meal you prepare.

 You want it to be delicious and for your guests to enjoy it thoroughly.
 But no matter how fluffy your mashed potatoes or delectable the prime rib, it’s still a meal and it will end.

 Your guests will not continue to eat the meal for months to come, but that doesn’t mean it wasn’t delicious and they didn’t enjoy it.
 They will take away the memories of the meal and the love with which it was prepared and served.